Become a Certified Phlebotomy Technician at Empire College

-Jon Drew, CLS, who is Kaiser’s Laboratory Administrative Director, serves as Empire’s Director of Phlebotomy.
+Jon Drew, CLS, who recently retired as Kaiser’s Laboratory Administrative Director, serves as Empire’s Director of Phlebotomy.
 “I’m excited about providing technical guidance and oversight, as well as helping students towards their goal of Certified Phlebotomy Technician and starting a career in laboratory sciences,” says Mr. Drew.

-After completing 56 hours of didactic coursework over a 12-week period on campus, students will finish the program with a 40-hour (1 week) externship at Kaiser Permanente or other local laboratory site.
+After completing 56 hours of didactic coursework over a 10-week period on campus, students will finish the program with a 40-hour (1 week) externship at Kaiser Permanente or other local laboratory site.

 PBN100 Basic Phlebotomy – 28 hours – 2.0 units

 PBN200 Advanced Phlebotomy – 28 hours – 2.0 units

 Each 5-week 28-hour course meets Monday through Thursday from 4:00 to 5:40 p.m.

 The first half of these phlebotomy courses in California focus on basic infection control, anatomy and medical terminology.
 Students will learn proper vein selection, patient identification, types of collection equipment, waste disposal and post puncture care.